fblecha/readinglist/README.md

 # 1. Reading List

 ## 2018 Books
+* (WIP) Site Reliability Engineering: How Google Runs Production Systems by  Betsy Beyer, Chris Jones, Jennifer Petoff, and Niall Richard Murphy
+* (WIP) Lean Branding: Creating Dynamic Brands to Generate Conversion by Laura Busche
+* (WIP) Lean Customer Development: Building Products Your Customers Buy by Cindy Alvarez
+* Essentialism: The Disciplined Pursuit of Less by Greg McKeown
 * Accelerate: The Science of Lean Software and DevOps: Building and Scaling High Performing Technology Organizations by Nicole Forsgren PhD and Jez Humble
-* (WIP) Lean Customer Development: Building Products Your Customers Buy by Cindy Alvarez
 * Startup Boards: Getting the Most Out of Your Board of Directors by Brad Feld and Mahendra Ramsinghani
 * The Copywriter’s Handbook by Robert W. Blyl
 * How Leaders Fail by Peter Stark & Mary Kelly